rouille/Toolkit/INSTALL.md

 ```
 ./doinstall
 ```
-The following message should be written:
+The following message should appear:
 ```
 Warning: The following directories could not be found:
 $HEALPIX_DIR/include